The Ghost and the Darkness: Filming

 While the real man-eaters were, like all lions from the Tsavo region, a more aggressive, maneless variety, those used for filming were actually the least aggressive available, for both safety and aesthetic reasons.
-The film's lions were two male lions with manes.
-They were brothers named Caesar and Bongo, who were residents of the Bowmanville Zoo in Bowmanville, Ontario, Canada, both of whom were also featured in George of the Jungle.
-The film also featured three other lions: two from France and one from the USA.
+Paramount's cinematic lions were two male African lions with manes.
+They were mostly performed by Caesar and Bongo of Clarington, Ontario, Canada's Bowmanville Zoo.
+Caesar and Bongo were also featured in George of the Jungle.
+This cinematic production featured three other male African lions: two from France and one from the United States.

 Director Stephen Hopkins later said of the shoot:

 We had snake bites, scorpion bites, tick bite fever, people getting hit by lightning, floods, torrential rains and lightning storms, hippos chasing people through the water, cars getting swept into the water, and several deaths of crew members, including two drownings....
 Val came to the set under the worst conditions imaginable.
 He was completely exhausted from doing The Island of Dr. Moreau; he was dealing with the unfavorable publicity from that set; he was going through a divorce; he barely had time to get his teeth into this role before we started; and he is in nearly every scene in this movie.
 But I worked him six or seven days a week for four months under really adverse conditions, and he really came through.
 He had a passion for this film.